NixOS/nix.dev/source/tutorials/nix-language.md

 ### How to run the examples?

-All examples in this guide are valid Nix files that you can run yourself.
+All examples in this guide are valid Nix expressions that you can run yourself.
+They are accompanied by the expected evaluation result.

 The following example is a Nix expression adding two numbers: